Tim-TechArt/Studio/README.md

 ## Introduction
 This project is set up from a blank template.
 I'm building everything from the ground up to understand every aspect of how a game works in Unreal Engine 5.<br>
-However, I'm not a 3D modeler nor an animator, so for these parts, I will use free assets.<br> I'm doing this project in my spare time so it will probably be a bit slow :) <br>
+However, I'm not a 3D modeler nor an animator, so for these parts, I will use free assets.<br> At some point, I'll also be shifting parts of the Blueprint logic into C++ to gain a deeper understanding of how this aspect operates. <br>
+I'm doing this project in my spare time so it will probably be a bit slow :) <br>
 <br>
 This will end up with an attack effect that will be triggered in-game.